IFRoS-ELTE/.github/profile/README.md

-# Welcome to the IFRoS-ELTE project repository
+# Welcome to the IFRoS-ELTE public project repository
 You can find here the IFRoS-ELTE teams project repositories